livetrails/targetj/README.md

 ### Quick example

 This example shows a purple div that grows and shrinks, with proportional height adjustments and scaling.
-Notice the absence of external CSS and minimal HTML involvement.

 - width: Animates from 100 to 250, then back to 100, in 50 steps with 10ms pauses.
 - height:  Calculates height proportionally based on width.
 The _ prefix indicates that it is inactive by default and must be activated externally to execute.
-The $ postfix means it is activated each time the width executes. this.prevTargetValue refers to the previous target's value.
+The $ postfix means it is activated each time the width executes. this.prevTargetValue refers to the previous target's value, which in this case is the width.
 - scale: Calculates scale based on height.
-- onSwipe: Demonstrates event handling by updating the position based on swipe gestures.
+- onSwipe: Updates the div position based on swipe gestures.

+Notice the absence of external CSS and minimal HTML involvement.

 ![first example](https://targetjs.io/img/quickExample8.gif)